Todd Manning: Reception and impact

-St. John and the writers received praise for the recast, and for successfully re-integrating Todd into the show's canvas.
+St. John and the writers received praise for the recast and for successfully re-integrating Todd into the show's canvas.
 Soap Opera Weekly stated, "They said it couldn't be done.
 One Life to Live's Todd (previously played by Roger Howarth) could not be recast.
 But with an appealing actor and the right pacing, One Life to Live may just have done it".
-The magazine stated that the writers revealed Todd's identity slowly, letting Walker develop as a character before dropping hints that he might be Todd.
+The magazine stated that the writers revealed Todd's identity gradually, allowing Walker to develop as a character before dropping hints that he might be Todd.
 By the time he disclosed who he really was to his daughter Starr, the audience had already suspected the truth.
 Soap Opera Weekly called the reveal scene between St. John and Alderson, who played Starr, "one of those great (and, these days, rare) must-see moments".
 Soap Opera Digest said that despite the recast, a difficult situation in and of itself, "St. John aptly distinguished between Walker, who's really Todd, as well as Flynn, who pretended to be Walker".
-The magazine stated that St. John revealed glimmers of Todd to the audience: "We could see Todd when Walker lowered his eyes while holding back from telling his sister, Viki; with fiancee Blair, Walker's gaze was always shifting, making sure nothing could clue her in to his secret".
+The magazine stated that St. John revealed glimmers of Todd to the audience: "We could see Todd when Walker lowered his eyes while holding back from telling his sister, Viki; with fiancée Blair, Walker's gaze was always shifting, making sure nothing could clue her in to his secret".
 The article also credited St. John with maintaining "the [uniquely scheming] relationship of Todd and Starr" and for keeping their scenes touching and delightful.

-On May 29, 2006, in what the soap opera section of SheKnows described as "one of the most memorable moments" for OLTL, and "breathtaking, nerve-racking, heart wrenching", St. John portrayed Todd being executed for a crime he did not commit.
-At the last moment, after the lethal injection has been administered, John McBain rushes in declaring Todd's innocence, with proof: the woman Todd is accused of killing (Margaret Cochran) is at his side, clearly still alive.
-Todd is revived soon afterward.
-During the execution episode, a montage a little over four minutes in length was shown while a song played in the background.
-The song was called "Forsaken" (or "Todd's Song") and written by Michal Towber especially for the show.
-The montage included reaction shots of those witnessing the execution, shots of Starr crying in the presence of a lynch mob outside the prison, and flashbacks of Todd's children and of Blair during both St. John and Howarth's tenures as Todd, with Howarth's face unseen.
-The scenes were called "unbearable" by viewers, and their responses were varied.
-Much of the audience was infuriated by Blair's unwillingness to believe that Todd was innocent.
-Many viewers thought that Todd's death was permanent; Soap Opera Digest speculated that this was due to limited Internet access or to a lack of interest in spoilers.